AXIA-DEV/axianetwork-frontier/docs/index.md

 natively on Axlib, but does not deal with the issues of communicating with other Ethereum-based networks.
 If you want a standalone blockchain, you are looking for Frontier.
-If you want to create a parachain that has Ethereum functionality, you need to combine Frontier with Cumulus.
+If you want to create a allychain that has Ethereum functionality, you need to combine Frontier with Cumulus.
 If you do not want EVM functionality natively but want to communicate with other networks, you need the Parity Bridge project.